aws-samples/rekognition-streaming-video-events/README.md

 ### Understanding Amazon Rekognition Streaming Video Events

 Amazon Rekognition Streaming Video Events uses Amazon Kinesis Video Streams (KVS) to receive and process a video stream.
 You create a Rekognition video stream processor with parameters that show what you want the stream processor to detect from the video stream.
-In a typical connected home security use case, camera motion detection sensors trigger the stream processor to perform the analysis.
-When an object of interest is detected, Rekognition sends the detection results from streaming video events as notification on Amazon SNS and to storageAmazon S3 notifications.
-The following will walk you through the steps to setup and configure
+In a typical connected home security use case, a in-camera motion detection sensor triggers the Rekognition stream processor to perform the analysis (detection of people, packages, and pets).
+When an object of interest is detected, Rekognition sends the results as a notification to Amazon SNS and to Amazon S3.
+The following will walk you through the steps to setup and configure Rekognition streaming video events for the *connected home* use case.

 ### Kinesis Video Stream Setup